AkanAhmet/innova-patika-graduation-project-ahmetakan/README.md

 ### SMS Service

-  A simple service which takes loan application status and customer infos from Loan Application Service and sends sms to customer via Twilio Api.
+  A simple service which takes loan application status and customer infos from Loan Application Service and sends sms to customer via **Twilio Api**.

 **Endpoints**